 Write them like sales copy: “Create mouthwatering content that leaves your students wanting more” for a lecture on creating content.

-Ok, now that you know how to outline your content – it’s time to create.
+Now that you know how to outline properly, it’s time to create an online course.